PITTSBURGH — It started in August, in the second week of Pitt’s training camp at UPMC Rooney Sports Complex on the city’s South Side.

-Pitt’s first three fourth-quarter drives failed miserably, with the first and third ending in Kirk Christodoulou punts and the second resulting in a missed Alex Kessman field goal.
+But with Pickett back in the game, Pitt’s first three fourth-quarter drives failed miserably, with the first and third ending in Kirk Christodoulou punts and the second resulting in a missed Alex Kessman field goal.

-UCF got the ball back with 8:07 and tried to milk as much of the clock as it could, twice converting on fourth down while driving all the way to the Pitt 14.
+UCF got the ball back with 8:07 to play and tried to milk as much of the clock as it could, twice converting on fourth down while driving all the way to the Pitt 14.
 There, the Panthers’ defense made its stand.

 “All we know is if we can get a stop and put the ball in their hands, Coach Whip is gonna whip something up and get the job done,” Hamlin said.